segmentio/segment-docs/src/connections/spec/identify.md

 User IDs are a more permanent and robust identifier, like a database ID.
 Since these IDs are consistent across a customer's lifetime, Identify calls should include a User ID as often as possible.

 A User ID is usually the unique identifier that you recognize a user by in your own database.
-For example, if you're using MongoDB it might look something like `507f191e810c19729de860ea`.
+For example, if you're using MongoDB, User IDs might look something like this: `507f191e810c19729de860ea`.

-Segment recommends using database IDs instead of simple email addresses or usernames, because database IDs _never_ change.
+Segment recommends using database IDs, [in `uuidv4` format](/docs/guides/working-with-ids/#segments-guidance-on-identifier-formats), instead of simple email addresses or usernames because database IDs _never_ change.
 That guarantees that even if the user changes their email address, you can still recognize them as the same person in all of your analytics tools.
 And even better, you'll be able to correlate analytics data with your own internal database.

 > success ""
 > Instead of using an email address or a username as a User ID, send them along as [custom traits](/docs/unify/traits/custom-traits/).